-The undersigned shareholder of HEICO CORPORATION hereby appoints Laurans A. Mendelson and Thomas S. Irwin, or either of them, the true and lawful attorney or attorneys and proxy or proxies of the undersigned with full power of substitution and revocation to each of them, to vote all the shares of stock which the undersigned would be entitled to vote, if there personally present, at the Annual Meeting of Shareholders of HEICO CORPORATION called to be held at the offices of the Company at 3000 Taft Street, Hollywood, Florida at 10:00 a.m. on March 19, 1996 (notice of such meeting has been received), and at any adjournments thereof, with all powers which the undersigned would possess if personally present.
+The undersigned shareholder of HEICO CORPORATION hereby appoints Laurans A. Mendelson and Thomas S. Irwin, or either of them, the true and lawful attorney or attorneys and proxy or proxies of the undersigned with full power of substitution and revocation to each of them, to vote all the shares of stock which the undersigned would be entitled to vote, if there personally present, at the Annual Meeting of Shareholders of HEICO CORPORATION called to be held at The Wyndham Hotel - Fort Lauderdale Airport, 1825 Griffin Road, Dania, Florida at 10:00 a.m. on March 18, 1997 (notice of such meeting has been received), and at any adjournments thereof, with all powers which the undersigned would possess if personally present.
 Without limiting the generality of the foregoing, said attorneys and proxies are authorized to vote as indicated below.

-1. ELECTION OF DIRECTORS Nominees: Jacob T. Carwile, Samuel L. Higginbottom, Paul F. Manieri, Laurans A. Mendelson, Eric A. Mendelson, Albert Morrison, Jr., Dr. Alan Schriesheim, Guy C. Shafer
+ELECTION OF DIRECTORS

+Jacob T. Carwile, Samuel L. Higginbottom, Paul F. Manieri, Laurans A. Mendelson, Eric A. Mendelson, Victor H. Mendelson, Albert Morrison, Jr., Dr. Alan Schriesheim, NOMINEES:

+Guy C. Shafer

 FOR all nominees listed WITHHOLD AUTHORITY

-[] to vote for all nominees
+to vote for all nominees listed above [ ] [ ]

-listed above []